Post Traumatic Stress Syndrome: UK lawyer explains how much you can claim for PTSD following a severe accident trauma

 Post traumatic stress syndrome summary

-On this page you have seen the amount of compensation you can claim for post traumatic stress syndrome following a severe trauma accident in the UK.
+On this page you have seen the amount of compensation you can claim for different degrees of post traumatic stress syndrome following a severe trauma accident in the UK.